1. What is Cancervive’s purpose?

 2. Where does my donation go?

 One hundred percent (100%) of all donations benefit cancer survivors and people who are undergoing treatment for cancer.
-Over the past seven years, Cancervive contributed more than $1,500,000 to Wellspring Calgary.
+Over the past 11 years, Cancervive contributed more than $2,000,000 to Wellspring Calgary.
 Wellspring has established seven facilities in Ontario and opened in Calgary in March 2007, moving to its new facility in June 2009.
-Wellspring Edmonton hopes to open their doors in late 2013 or early 2014.
-Participants of the Cancervive Challenge and Peloton Project can also designate funds donated on their behalf to be directed to their own local Wellspring Centre, if applicable.
+Wellspring Edmonton is in the final stages of construction and hopes to start offering programs in September 2016.
+Participants of the Tour du Cancervive can chose either Wellspring Calgary or Wellspring Edmonton as their beneficiary centre.

 3. Does my donation stay in Canada?